-- 22.04 The Trustees of the Alberta Ironworkers Apprenticeship and Training Trust Fund shall also have the authority to require that any new Employer, or any Employer who has failed to make contributions to the Alberta Ironworkers Apprenticeship and Training Trust Fund in the manner required by this Collective Bargaining Agreement, pay its contributions to the Alberta Ironworkers Apprenticeship and Training Trust Funds within three (3) business days of the end of each pay period, notwithstanding anything to the contrary in clause 22.03 of this Collective Bargaining Agreement. - 22.05 It is further agreed that all contributions to the Alberta Ironworkers Apprenticeship and Training Trust Fund shall accrue on a daily basis and, pending the date that contributions are to be remitted to the Alberta Ironworkers Apprenticeship and Training Trust Fund as required by clause 22.01 of this Collective Bargaining Agreement, shall be held by each Employer in trust on behalf of its employees or an amount equal to such contributions shall be, and is hereby deemed to be, held separate and apart from the other property of the Employer.
-Further, the parties to this Collective Bargaining Agreement agree that, solely for the purpose of the Employment Standards Code, the contributions due or accruing due by each Employer to the Alberta Ironworkers Apprenticeship and Training Trust Fund shall be, and are hereby deemed to be, a "wage" of the employees for whom contributions are made or to be made, as the term "wage" is used and defined in the Employment Standards Code.
+- 21.05 The Trustees of the Alberta Ironworkers Apprenticeship and Training Trust Fund shall also have the authority to require that any new Employer, or any Employer who has failed to make contributions to the Alberta Ironworkers Apprenticeship and Training Trust Fund in the manner required by this Collective Bargaining Agreement, pay its contributions to the Alberta Ironworkers Apprenticeship and Training Trust Funds within three (3) business days of the end of each pay period, notwithstanding anything to the contrary in Article 21.03 of this Collective Bargaining Agreement. - 21.06 It is further agreed that all contributions to the Alberta Ironworkers Apprenticeship and Training Trust Fund shall accrue on a daily basis and, pending the date that contributions are to be remitted to the Alberta Ironworkers Apprenticeship and Training Trust Fund as required by Article 21.01 of this Collective Bargaining Agreement, shall be held by each Employer in trust on behalf of its employees or an amount equal to such contributions shall be, and is hereby deemed to be, held separate and apart from the other property of the Employer.
+Further, the parties to this Collective Bargaining Agreement agree that, solely for the purpose of the Employment Standards Code, the contributions due or accruing due by each Employer to the Alberta Ironworkers Apprenticeship and Training Trust Fund shall be, and are hereby deemed to be, a "wage" of the employees for whom contributions are made or to be made, as the term "wage" is used and defined in the Employment Standards Code. - 21.07 A contractor may make contributions to this fund through an electronic transfer of funds if they choose to use that method of payment.

-ARTICLE TWENTY THREE: IMPACT CONTRIBUTIONS
+ARTICLE TWENTY-TWO - IMPACT CONTRIBUTIONS

-- 23.01 The Employer will contribute the amounts stipulated under the column entitled IMPACT in article 16.00 of this Agreement for all hours that an employee covered by this Agreement is employed.
-Such contributions will be sent to Funds Administrative Services which shall forward such amounts remitted to the appropriate office of the IMPACT Trust Fund on behalf of the Employer.
-The Employer's liability to the said Fund or to any beneficiary or prospective beneficiary shall be strictly limited to remittance of the contributions in the amount and the manner, and at the times set out herein. - 23.02 Employers shall, not later than the 15th day of the following month the hours were worked, remit such contributions to Element Consulting Group at:
+- 22.01 The Employer will contribute the amounts stipulated under the column entitled IMPACT in Article 15.00 of this Agreement for all hours that an employee covered by this Agreement is employed.
+Such contributions will be sent to Ellement Consulting Group which shall forward such amounts remitted to the appropriate office of the IMPACT Trust Fund on behalf of the Employer.
+The Employer's liability to the said Fund or to any beneficiary or prospective beneficiary shall be strictly limited to remittance of the contributions in the amount and the manner, and at the times set out herein. - 22.02 Employers shall, not later than the 15th day of the following month the hours were worked, remit such contributions to Ellement Consulting Group at: